scala/scala3/docs/docs/usage/scaladoc/settings.md

 ##### -no-link-warnings

-Avoid warnings for ambiguous and incorrect links in members look up.
+Suppress warnings for ambiguous or incorrect links in members’ lookup.
 Doesn't affect warnings for incorrect links of assets etc.

 ##### -versions-dictionary-url